 The breed is scarce in North America but is gaining popularity after being recognized by the AKC in early 2019.
 Being hunting dogs, Azawakh’s quickly recover from injuries and have few hereditary conditions; they only suffer from epilepsy or Wobbler disease.

-Azawakh’s average lifespan is 12-15 years with high-quality dog food and daily walks or runs.
+Azawakh’s average lifespan is 12-15 years with high-quality pet care and daily walks or runs.
 They only exercise in the presence of their owner so they’ll keep you in shape too!

 4. Tibetan Mastiff – $10,000